SimonBiggs/scriptedforms/example/README.md

 is by downloading the [repository zip file](https://github.com/SimonBiggs/scriptedforms/archive/master.zip).

-Once you have download and extracted the repository navigate to this `example` directory and then install this package by running the following:
+Once you have download and extracted the repository navigate to this `example` directory and then install this package by running the following within a terminal:

 ```bash
 pip install -e .
 ```

-To then use the package, in any directory on your machine run:
+To then use the package, in any directory on your machine within a terminal run:

 ```bash
 example